-BEGINNINGS provides parents accurate, objective information about hearing loss, to enable parents making sound decisions for their child.
-These decisions involve placement, communication methodology and related service needs.
-Our staff is committed to providing services in a family centered atmosphere to facilitate active involvement of parents in their child’s social, emotional and educational growth.
+BEGINNINGS provides parents accurate, objective information about hearing loss, could make sound decisions for their child.
+These decisions involve placement, communication methodology, and related service needs.
+Our staff is committed to providing services in a family-centered atmosphere to facilitate the active involvement of parents in their child’s social, emotional, and educational growth.

 The CDC provides funds and educational materials to state EHDI programs to assist with EHDI activities and supports research on the cause of hearing loss, surveillance systems, and the long-term effects of early intervention.

 Easter Seals provides services to assist children and families with disabilities overcome obstacles to independence and reach his or her personal goals.
-Easter Seals includes families as active members of any therapy program, and offers the support families need.
-Website provides links to information about Easter Seals programs in North, East, Middle, and South Georgia.
+Easter Seals includes families as active members of any therapy program and offers the support families need.
+The website provides links to information about Easter Seals programs in North, East, Middle, and South Georgia.

 Hands & Voices is dedicated to supporting families with children who are Deaf or Hard of Hearing without a bias around communication modes or methodology.
 Hands & Voices is a parent-driven, non-profit organization providing families with the resources, networks, and information they need to improve communication access and educational outcomes for their children.
-Our outreach activities, parent/professional collaboration, and advocacy efforts are focused on enabling Deaf and Hard-of-Hearing children to reach their highest potential.
+Outreach activities, parent-professional collaboration, and advocacy efforts are focused on enabling Deaf and Hard of Hearing children to reach their highest potential.

 HLAA promotes awareness and information about hearing loss, communication, assistive devices, and alternative communication skills through publications, exhibits, and presentations.

 The mission of the Helen Keller National Center for Deaf-Blind Youth and Adults (HKNC) is to enable all those who are deaf-blind to live and work in the community of their choice.
 It provides comprehensive vocational rehabilitation training at its headquarters in New York and assistance with job and residential placements when training is completed.
 Services in the field include 10 regional offices, over 40 affiliated agencies, a National Training Team and an Older Adult Program.
-HKNC is a partner in the National Technical Assistance Consortium for Children and Young Adults Who are Deaf-Blind and with DB-LINK, a clearinghouse for information on deaf-blindness.
 HKNC also maintains a national registry of individuals who are deaf-blind.